kerozene/irc-cah/README.md

     // ^ List of characters a command can start with, e.g. !join, .join
     //   The first character is considered the default char and is used in help text.

+    "enableFastPick": true,

+    // ^ Allow picking a card or winner by just typing the number(s) without an explict command.

     "topic": {